aws/sagemaker-spark/README.md

 spark.read.format("libsvm").load("s3a://my-bucket/my-prefix")
 ```

-In the code examples in this README, we use "s3://" to use the [EMRFS](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-fs.html).
+In the code examples in this README, we use "s3://" to use the [EMRFS](http://docs.aws.amazon.com/emr/latest/ManagementGuide/emr-fs.html),
+or "s3a://" to use the [S3A system](https://wiki.apache.org/hadoop/AmazonS3), which is recommended over "s3n://".

+### API Documentation

+You can view the [Scala API Documentation for SageMaker Spark here.](https://aws.github.io/sagemaker-spark/)

+You can view the [PySpark API Documentation for SageMaker Spark here.](http://sagemaker-pyspark.readthedocs.io/en/latest/)

 ## Getting Started: K-Means Clustering on SageMaker with SageMaker Spark SDK